paugier/mercurial-jupyterbook/book/advanced-concepts/hook.md

 The most common problems with configuring the `bugzilla` hook relate to running Bugzilla's `processmail` script and mapping committer names to user names.

-Recall from {ref}`sec:hook:bugzilla:config <sec:hook:bugzilla:config>` above that
-the user that runs the Mercurial process on the server is also the one that will run the `processmail` script.
+Recall from {ref}`sec-hook-bugzilla-config` above that the user that runs the Mercurial process on the server is also the one that will run the `processmail` script.
 The `processmail` script sometimes causes Bugzilla to write to files in its configuration directory, and Bugzilla's configuration files are usually owned by the user that your web server runs under.

 You can cause `processmail` to be run with the suitable user's identity using the `sudo` command.
 Here is an example entry for a `sudoers` file.